Korean Air Flight 803

-Korean Air Flight 803, was a DC-10 flight which, on 27 July 1989, crashed while attempting to land in Tripoli, Libya.
+Korean Air Flight 803 was a scheduled international passenger flight operated by Korean Air from Seoul to Tripoli via Bangkok and Jeddah.
+On 27 July 1989, the McDonnell Douglas DC-10 operating the flight crashed while attempting to land in Tripoli, Libya.
 Out of the 199 passengers and crew onboard, 74 people were killed, and an additional six people on the ground were also killed.
 The accident was the deadliest aviation disaster to occur in Libya at the time.
-It is still the third-deadliest accident in Libya, after Libyan Arab Airlines Flight 1103 in 1992 with 159 fatalities, and Afriqiyah Airways Flight 771 in 2009 with 103 fatalities.
+It remains the third-deadliest accident in Libya, after Libyan Arab Airlines Flight 1103 in 1992 with 159 fatalities, and Afriqiyah Airways Flight 771 in 2009 with 103 fatalities.

 Background

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-10-30 (serial number 47887 and line number 125).
 It was built in 1973 and first flew on 17 September.
 During the test period, the aircraft was registered as N54634.
 The aircraft was powered by three General Electric CF6-50C2 turbofan engines.
 In 1974, the aircraft was sold to Air Siam, and it was registered in Thailand as HS-VGE on 25 November.
-In 1977, the airliner was sold to Korean Air (which at the time was known as Korean Air Lines), and received the Korean registration HL7328 on 25 February 1977.
+In 1977, the airliner was sold to Korean Air (known at the time as Korean Air Lines), and received the Korean registration HL7328 on 25 February 1977.
 The aircraft had 49,025 flight hours and 11,440 take-off and landing cycles.